 Barbecued Chicken with an Apricot Glaze

-This recipe first appeared in The Delia Collection: Chicken.
+This recipe is from The Delia Collection: Chicken.
+Serves 6

 Begin by placing the apricots in a small saucepan with enough water to cover them, then bring them up to simmering point and simmer for 2 minutes.

 Now drain off the water and, as soon as they're cool enough to handle, slip off the skins (protect your hands with a cloth if they're too hot).
 Then halve and stone them and place the flesh in a blender or food processor, together with all the other glaze ingredients.
 Whiz everything to a purée and the sauce is ready.